-If the authorities receive information from a foreign country under an exchange of information instrument, they are allowed to further investigate for the purposes of establishing that the taxpayer omitted to report income that should have been reported within the five-year period before the year during which the information from the foreign country has been made available to them.
-They may do so for two years after the day on which they receive the information from abroad (Article 333/2 CIR1992).^[7]
+If the authorities receive information from a foreign country under an exchange of information instrument, they are allowed to further investigate for the purposes of establishing that the taxpayer omitted to report income that should have been reported within the five-year period before the year during which the information from the foreign country has been made available to them (seven years in cases of fraud). ^[6] They may do so for two years after the day on which they receive the information from abroad (Article 333/2 CIR92).

-The tax authorities are also allowed a one-year extension to investigate on withholding tax on income from movable property or on pay as you earn (PAYE) from the time an investigation shows that the taxpayer misapplied that tax once over the previous five years (Article 333/3 CIR1992).
+The tax authorities are also allowed a one-year extension to investigate on withholding tax on income from movable property or on pay as you earn (PAYE) from the time an investigation shows that the taxpayer misapplied that tax once over the previous five years (Article 333/3 CIR92).

-If a taxpayer files a complaint against a tax bill, the tax authorities may also conduct further investigations for the purposes of deciding on the taxpayer's grievances (Article 374 CIR1992).
+If a taxpayer files a complaint against a tax bill, the tax authorities may also conduct further investigations for the purposes of deciding on the taxpayer's grievances (Article 374 CIR92).

-Investigations may thus be conducted long after the 10-year period during which taxpayers must keep their books (Article 315 CIR1992).
+Investigations may thus be conducted long after the 10-year period during which taxpayers must keep their books (Article 315 CIR92).

 The tax authorities may request that the taxpayer show them any document necessary to determine its tax liability (Article 315 CIR1992).
-The tax authorities may require the taxpayer to supply information within one month; they may allow a time extension (Article 316 CIR1992).
-Taxpayers who keep data in a computerised system must deliver such information in the form that the tax authorities require (Article 315 bis CIR1992).^[8]
+The tax authorities may require the taxpayer to supply information within one month; they may allow a time extension (Article 316 CIR92).
+Taxpayers who keep data in a computerised system must deliver such information in the form that the tax authorities require (Article 315 bis CIR92).
+[7]

-The tax authorities may also access the premises where the taxpayer conducts a business during business hours (Article 319 CIR1992).
-The right to access the premises cannot lead to a raid.^[9] Access to other premises requires the authorisation of a judge (Article 319 CIR1992).^[10]
+The tax authorities may also access the premises where the taxpayer conducts a business during business hours (Article 319 CIR92).
+The right to access the premises cannot lead to a raid.
+[8] Nightly access to premises used as an abode requires the authorisation of a judge (Article 319 CIR92).
+[9]

 The tax authorities may keep the taxpayer's books and documents that they deem necessary to determine the amount of taxable income.
-They are not allowed to take books that are not closed (Article 315 ter CIR1992).
+They are not allowed to take books that are not closed (Article 315 ter CIR92).

-Information obtained on the audit of a taxpayer may be used for the purpose of taxing other taxpayers (Article 317 CIR1992).^[11] The tax authorities may also request from any taxpayer information deemed necessary to determine the tax liability of any other taxpayer (Article

-322 CIR1992).
-They may require bulk information on transactions of persons and groups of persons directly or indirectly involved in such transactions (Article 323 CIR1992).
-The tax authorities may request a judge to impose a civil fine on a person who does not cooperate with their investigations (Article 381 CIR1992).
+Information obtained on the audit of a taxpayer may be used for the purpose of taxing other taxpayers (Article 317 CIR92). ^[10] The tax authorities may also request from any taxpayer information deemed necessary to determine the tax liability of any other taxpayer (Article 322 CIR92).
+They may require bulk information on transactions of persons and groups of persons directly or indirectly involved in such transactions (Article 323 CIR92).
+The tax authorities may request a judge to impose a civil fine on a person who does not cooperate with their investigations (Article 381 CIR92).

-Investigations may be conducted upon request of another country's tax authorities, pursuant to a treaty or DAC.^[12]
+Investigations may be conducted upon request of another country's tax authorities, pursuant to a treaty or DAC.
+[11]

-In principle, information requested by or provided to foreign countries is not disclosed to the taxpayer before the investigation by the foreign country is closed (Article 337/1 CIR 1992).
+In principle, information requested by or provided to foreign countries is not disclosed to the taxpayer before the investigation by the foreign country is closed (Article 337/1 CIR92).

-If investigations show the existence of the preparation of fraudulent mechanisms, the tax authorities may request to see the records of a bank (Article 318 CIR1992).
-They may also request information from a bank with the purpose of taxing targeted customers if they identify signs of fraud or intend to impose a tax based on signs of wealth, unless the taxpayer (who must be informed of the intent to proceed with bank investigations) provides the requested information within one month.^[13]
+If investigations show the existence of the preparation of fraudulent mechanisms, the tax authorities may request to see the records of a bank (Article 318 CIR92).
+They may also request information from a bank with the purpose of taxing targeted customers if they identify signs of fraud or intend to impose a tax based on signs of wealth, unless the taxpayer (who must be informed of the intent to proceed with bank investigations) provides the requested information within one month.
+[12]